the society's projects

 Loosestrife Removal in Lily Lake

 Each summer the flowering Purple Loosestrife is monitored and pulled up from our community’s Lily Lake.
-Thanks to Anne Clemence, Julie Southerst, Dree and Granby Broderick, June Malaka and Joe and Solveigh Harrison who regularly help out on these muddy but fun days.
+Thanks to Anne Clemence, Dree Broderick, June Malaka, John Field, Dale Jackson, Barbara and Paul Kappeli, Ryan Logtenberg and Joe and Solveigh Harrison who regularly help out on these muddy but fun days.
 Researchers at UBC recommended the small beetle, Gallerucella Calamariensis, be transported housed and released on Lily Lake in 2002.
 Its only diet is the invasive Loosestrife plant.
 Each year we inspect the shores of Lily Lake and we are gradually removing the spreading plant from the area.

 Audubon Society Christmas Bird Count